-The parade starts at 11 am. at the Ross Street Temple (8000 Ross St at 64th), moves south on Ross Street to SE Marine Drive, then west to Main Street, north to 49th Avenue, east to Fraser Street, south to 57th Avenue, east to Ross Street and then returns to the Temple.
+The Vancouver Vaisakhi Parade kicks off at 11 a.m. at the Ross Street Temple, then moves south on Ross Street to SE Marine Drive, west to Main Street, north to 49th Avenue, east to Fraser Street, south to 57th Avenue, east to Ross Street, and finally back to the Temple up Ross Street.

 The Surrey parade begins at the Gurdwara Dashmesh Darbar Temple in Surrey, and like the Vancouver Vaisakhi Parade, the best way to get to Surrey's Parade is by public transit.
 In addition to the parade and procession, Nagar Kirtan hymns, and floats, there will be free food (graciously prepared by local residents and businesses), live music and rides, and several politicians working the crowds at the Surrey festival.